A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Related literature

-DRO appears promising for credit scoring applications as it can be easily applied to LR, which, regardless of the (often rather small) loss of performance, is still a widely applied method in credit scoring practice \citep{lessmann2015benchmarking}.
-This preference for LR in this highly regulated setting is likely due to the higher interpretability that LR offers compared to more complex systems.
+Instead of assuming a specified distribution for the uncertain problem parameters (as in SO) or an uncertainty set over their values (as in RO), DRO models uncertainty about the true underlying distribution by requiring it to lie ``near'' the empirical (or other nominal) distribution.
+DRO then optimises over the worst possible distribution within this so-called \textit{ambiguity set} of neighbouring distributions.
+This idea appears promising for credit scoring applications as it might limit performance loss in the event of (minor) distributional shifts.
+Furthermore, DRO can be readily applied to LR, which, regardless of the (often rather small) performance differential relative to more recent ML algorithms, is still a widely applied method in credit scoring practice \citep{lessmann2015benchmarking}.
+This enduring popularity is likely linked to the interpretability advantages that LR offers over more complex systems in such a highly regulated setting.
+Therefore, we have chosen to focus on (generalised) linear models in this paper.

-The idea behind distributionally robust optimisation appears in most stochastic optimisation systems, albeit in a specific form, as DRO is directly linked to regularisation \citep{rahimian2019distributionally}.
-Regularisation to penalise complexity is applied commonly in machine learning and proven efficient in preventing overfitting and improving the algorithm's ability to generalise \citep{tian2022comprehensive, salehi2019impact}.
-The two most common regularisation methods, lasso and ridge, are equivalent to a DRO that only considers distributions that are Gaussian or Laplacian, respectively \citep{blanchet2019robust}; instead of assuming that the distribution is Gaussian, Laplacian, or any other specific type, DRO considers all possible distributions that are close/similar to the empirical distribution \citep{shafieezadeh2020wasserstein}.
-Indeed, (heuristic) regularisation methods are argued not to be as reliable as the non-heuristic counterpart, which DRO pursues \citep{gao2022wasserstein, xu2010robust}.
-It is worth mentioning that other DRO interpretations exist based on game theory or risk aversion \citep{rahimian2019distributionally} rather than regularisation.
+Interestingly, there is a direct connection between DRO and the concept of regularisation \citep{rahimian2019distributionally}.
+In ML, the latter is commonly applied to prevent overfitting and improve the algorithm's ability to generalise beyond the training data \citep{tian2022comprehensive, salehi2019impact}.
+More specifically, it has been shown that the two most common regularisation methods, ridge and lasso, admit distributionally robust interpretations that connect them to robustness against uncertainty exhibiting Gaussian-like or Laplacian-like structure, respectively \citep{blanchet2019robust}.
+These can thus be seen as special cases, whilst DRO allows one to consider a broader range of distributions that are sufficiently close to the empirical distribution \citep{shafieezadeh2020wasserstein}.
+It has also been argued that (heuristic) regularisation methods are less reliable than the robustness implied by DRO \citep{gao2022wasserstein, xu2010robust}.\footnote{It is worth mentioning here that DRO is often also interpreted through game theory or risk aversion \citep{rahimian2019distributionally} rather than viewed as a form of regularisation.}